cvzoya/bubbleview/README.md

 # BubbleView: an alternative methodology for eye tracking using discrete mouse clicks
 This repository contains the BubbleView click data associated with our [BubbleView TOCHI paper](http://bubbleview.namwkim.org/).

-If you use any of this data, consider citing:
+If you use any of this data, please consider citing:
 ```
 @article{kim2017bubbleview,
   title={BubbleView: an interface for crowdsourcing image importance maps and tracking visual attention},